BRIClab is a multi-disciplinary residency program created to advance opportunities for visual artists, performers, and media makers.

 We are interested in:

-- The relevancy of your work to a diverse Brooklyn audience.
+- Work with relevance to a diverse Brooklyn audience.

-- Feasible residency goals and how well they align with our facilities and technical resources.
+- Feasible residency goals and that align with our facilities and technical resources.

 - Artists who are able to work independently and productively and who have a solid plan of work.